Iryna Farion: Political views

 From 2014 to 2019, Farion hosted the historical programme "The Greatness of the Individual", with the aim of popularising Stepan Bandera in Ukraine.

 Farion welcomed the murder of journalist Oles Buzina in April 2015, calling him a "degenerate" and "scumbag".

 In 2017 she accused Ukrainian TV presenter Dmitry Gordon on air of being an FSB agent.
 In March 2019, in response to journalist Dmitry Gordon's criticism of Stepan Bandera, Farion called Gordon an enemy and wished him a "torturous death".
 For this, she was harshly criticized by the National Union of Journalists of Ukraine.

-In October of 2018, Farion called ethnic Hungarians in the Zakarpattia region "idiots" and suggested that they "go back to Hungary", while comparing them to "dogs who cannot learn the language of Stepan Bandera, Taras Shevchenko, and Lina Kostenko".
+In October 2018, Farion called ethnic Hungarians in the Zakarpattia region "idiots" and suggested that they "go back to Hungary", while comparing them to "dogs who cannot learn the language of Stepan Bandera, Taras Shevchenko, and Lina Kostenko".